isntlee/Jellett-Gallery/README.md

  - If user is logged-in; “My Account” is displayed in the dropdown menu after clicking the account icon and clicking this link brings you to the "My Account" page.
  - If user is not logged-in; "Register" and “Login” isdisplayed in the dropdown menu after clicking the account icon and clicking either link will bring you to that page.
  - Search Button - click to open search bar.
+ - All functions are operation, clean and crisp.

 ###### Register/Sign-Up Page
 - Verify that clicking on the link brings user to the registration page.